Accessible Mental Wellness Initiative

 A Robust Partnership Healing Our Community

-We partner with seven basic needs organizations to embed our therapists and therapists in training at their locations to provide thousands of hours of service to clients every year at:
+We partner with basic needs organizations throughout the community to embed our therapists and therapists in training at their locations to provide thousands of hours of service including individual and group therapy to clients every year at:

 - Brown County Aging & Disability Resource Center